thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 15: 9/02/2017
+There is water on Moon.
+Mostly from asteriods and some guessed from Earth since Moon was split from Earth long time ago.

+In oil economic crisis a German company TRUMPF did not lay workers.
+Instead they decreased the amount of time each worker had to work.
+Usually 3 days per week.
+That way they did not lose the talent and handled the crisis good enough.

 ### Day 14: 8/02/2017
 Tagalog is Filipino.
 (There is a bit difference but ¯\_(ツ)_/¯)